Inflect logo

 FactorRating / DataNotes

-Global Connectivity GradeBStrong subsea cable access, but limited terrestrial long-haul fiber routes.
+Global Connectivity GradeBStrong regional connectivity, but limited long-haul and international routes.

-Direct Cloud On-Ramps0 – as of September 2025Nearest major cloud hubs are in Seattle; access requires network extensions.
+Direct Cloud On-Ramps0 — as of September 2025Nearest cloud hubs are in Seattle; access requires private network extensions.

-Disaster RiskModerate (45.05 NRI Score)Primary risks include earthquake, avalanche, and severe winter weather events.
+Disaster RiskModerate (45.05) — as of September 2025Primary risks are seismic and severe winter weather events.

-Tax IncentivesYesNo statewide sales tax reduces the total cost of hardware procurement.
+Tax IncentivesYesNo statewide sales tax simplifies equipment procurement and reduces capital expenses.

 Network & Connectivity Ecosystem

-Direct Cloud On-Ramps: There are no direct, in-market cloud on-ramps from major providers as of September 2025.
-Businesses connect to cloud regions by extending their networks to primary hubs like Seattle, utilizing private network interconnects or wavelength services.
+Direct Cloud On-Ramps: There are no direct public cloud on-ramps in Anchorage as of September 2025.
+Businesses connect to major cloud providers like AWS, Google Cloud, and Microsoft Azure through the nearest hubs in Seattle, typically using private wave circuits or other long-haul network services.

-Internet Exchange Points (IXPs): The market is served by the Alaska Internet Exchange (AKIX), which facilitates local traffic peering, improving performance and reducing transit costs for Alaskan users.
+Internet Exchange Points (IXPs): The market is served by the Denali IX, which facilitates local traffic exchange between carriers, improving performance for Alaskan users by keeping data within the state.
 Most national and international peering occurs in Seattle.

 Power Analysis